JumpStartGeorgia/Starter-Template/README.md

 Note: If you wish to remove your application from the server, run `mina destroy sudo_user=<username>`, where <username> is a user with sudo permissions on your server.

+#### Options (mina deploy <options>)

+[precompile=true]  forces precompile assets [verbose=true]            outputs more information (default is quieter and prettier)

+### Precompile Assets Method

+Unlike in the standard Mina deploy, assets are precompiled locally and rsynced up to the server in this starter-template.
+The method is as follows:

+1. Determine whether to precompile the assets
+   a.
+If the flag 'precompile=true' is set, then precompile assets
+   b.
+Use git to view difference in the assets files between the commit on the server
+      and the commit on the local machine.
+If there is a difference, precompile assets
+   c.
+If cannot determine the commit on the server, show error and ask user to run deploy with 'precompile=true'
+   d.
+If git diff gives an error, precompile assets
+2. If not precompiling assets, skip to step 3.
+Otherwise...
+   a. precompile assets locally
+   b. sync tmp/assets on server with local precompiled assets
+3. During deploy, copy assets from tmp/assets to current/public/assets